 Print from email (only for black and white printers)

-Please contact the Help Desk for assistance with any of the above technologies.
-Long Distance Calling Cards may be purchased at the RWU Bookstore for your long distance callings needs.
+Please contact the Media Tech Service Desk for assistance with any of the above technologies.